vigneshsrinivasan9/prompty/README.md

   ![Define Configuration](img/vscode/image-5.png)

   ![Switch Model Configuration](img/vscode/switchModelConfiguration.png)
-* Use VS Code settings to define model configuration at:
+* Use VS Code settings to define model configurations at:
   * User level for use across different prompty files.
   * Workspace level to share with team members via Git.

     ![ModelConfigurationSettings](img/vscode/modelConfigurationSettings.png)

 * We strongly encourage using Azure Active Directory authentication for enhanced security.
-Leave the `api_key` empty to trigger AAD auth.
+Leave the `api_key` empty to trigger AAD authentication.
 * OpenAI is also supported.
-You can store the key in VSCode settings or use `${env:xxx}` to read the API key from an environment variable.
+You can store the key in VS Code settings or use `${env:xxx}` to read the API key from an environment variable.
-  * You can put environment variables in `.env` file, in the same folder of the prompty file, or in the workspace root folder.
+  * You can put environment variables in a `.env` file in the same folder as the prompty file or in the workspace root folder.
-  * Alternatively, you can also specify it in system variables, follow [OpenAI's Guide](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for key safety, setting it through Control Panel/zsh/bash, and then restart VS Code to load new values.
+  * Alternatively, you can also specify it in system variables.
+Follow [OpenAI's Guide](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for key safety, set it through Control Panel/zsh/bash, and then restart VS Code to load the new values.

 ### Quick Run
 Hit **F5** or click the **Run** button at the top.
 There are two output windows: